Contessa Brewer: Career

 On July 20, 2011, while interviewing Representative Mo Brooks (R-AL) on MSNBC regarding the debt crisis, Brewer asserted: "We were looking at going ... reverting a depression at that point."
 When Brooks said he disagreed, Brewer challenged, "Do you have a degree in economics?"
 Brooks replied "Yes ma'am, I do.
 Highest honors."
 According to his Congressional web site, "Mo graduated from Duke University in three years with a double major in political science and economics, with highest honors in economics.
 In 1978, he graduated from the University of Alabama Law School."
 After the interview, Brewer commented on her Facebook page that she "just learned why lawyers are told never to ask a question they don't know the answer to."

 On August 26, 2011, Brewer announced at the conclusion of her regular anchoring hour on MSNBC that she would no longer be serving as an anchor for the network.
 Brewer stated that she would continue hosting Caught on Camera and filing reports for NBC news but that she would be pursuing other opportunities in the future.

 In March 2012, Brewer began doing fill-in anchor work for WNBC in New York City, mostly on weekends.

 In 2017, Brewer joined CNBC full-time as a correspondent and fill-in anchor.

 Personal life

-In 2013, she gave birth to twin boys.
+In 2013, Brewer gave birth to twin boys.